 Different sized blades are required for different jobs and the size of this blade will often affect grader hire rates.
 The rule of thumb here is, the bigger the blade – the more you can expect to pay.

 Are you looking to hire a grader on wet or dry hire?

 At its basic level, dry hire gets you the grader but you will need to source your own operator.
 Wet hire means you'll get an operator and fuel along with the machine.
 Wet hire options are going to cost you more as you will cover the grader operator’s wages.
 Both wet and dry hire have their benefits when it comes to hire rates:

 - Wet hire rates – Quotes are generally negotiable based on the operators' level of experience and qualifications held.

-- Dry hire rates – By utilizing an existing team member there will be one less person to pay, reducing the overall grader hire costs.
+- Dry hire rates – By utilising an existing team member there will be one less person to pay, reducing the overall grader hire costs.